CAIN Web Service

 CAIN contains information and source material on the conflict and politics in Northern Ireland.

-CAIN is based within the University of Ulster.
+CAIN is based within Ulster University.

 go to the top of this page go to the top of this page